BIM Project Suite

 A Content Management Solution

-BIMList™ provides the ability to sort, search and manage your families, detail libraries and system families more effectively.
+BIMList™ provides the free ability to sort, search and manage your families, detail libraries and system families more effectively.
 The administrative features make it a gatekeeper to help direct Revit users to approved Revit content.
-This is a single-user family content manager; try BIM List Server for a more robust content manager.
+This is a an excellent free, easily implemented, single-user family content manager for smaller companies.

 The Pain Point

-Storing and accessing families using a folder structure is inefficient.
+Storing and accessing families by browsing a folder structure is inefficient.
 Families are complicated objects with important metadata that cannot be viewed from a folder structure.

 GATHER THE DATA: